Balance Druid PvP Guide for Mists of Pandaria

 - Mass Entanglement – The good ol’ entanglement spell, now usable on the masses.
 Also usable in any form.
 Great for those time when you’re dealing with runners, or need to get away, but has a 2 min cooldown.
 Only lasts a few seconds in PvP, not 20.

-- Typhoon - Great for a boomkin, not only because it’s sweet for knocking people off boats or cliffs.
-That knockdown also interrupts spells and effctively silences them while they stand up.
+- Typhoon – Great for a boomkin, not only because it’s sweet for knocking people off boats or cliffs.
+It keeps them away from you.
+That knockdown also interrupts spells and effectively silences them while they stand up.
 A 20 second cooldown makes this a sweet talent.

 Tier 4 Talents